DomainDrivenArchitecture/dda-liferay-crate/README.md

 ### 1. Prepare your target machine
 This crate was tested on an installed ubuntu 16.04 installation.
 If not already prepared, please perfom the following actions on the target machine:
 1. Install ubuntu16.04
-2. Ensure you system is up-to-date, has java installed and openssh-server running:
+2. Ensure your system is up-to-date, has java installed and openssh-server running:
 ```
 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get install openjdk8
 sudo apt-get install openssh-server
 ```
-By the way, openssh-server isn't required, if you install this crate locally.
+By the way, openssh-server is not required when installing this crate on the local machine instead of remotely.

 ### 2. Download installer and configuration facilities
 1. Please download the